Victor Vickery, Florida Man, Arrested For Allegedly Beating Peeping Tom To Death

 Hobi initially told police that, when she saw Vickery on top of Akar and choking him, she grabbed a shovel and hit Akar with it “once or twice.”

-However, weeks later she turned up at a police station with her attorney, and told police that she had never assaulted Akar with a shovel and had never touched him.
+However, weeks later she turned up at a police station with her attorney and told police that she had never assaulted Akar with a shovel and had never touched him.

 Criminal Charges